fixture-py/fixture/docs/source/using-fixture-with-pylons.rst

 .. note::

     By default Pylons configures your test suite so that the same code run by ``paster setup-app test.ini`` is run before your tests start.
-This can be confusing if you are creating tables and inserting data like in the previous section so replace it with this code in ``addressbook/tests/__init__.py`` :
+This can be confusing if you are creating tables and inserting data as mentioned in the previous section so replace it with this code in ``addressbook/tests/__init__.py`` :

 ::